Big Adventure and Big Views in Giant City State Park

 Why Visit Giant City

 How many other chances will you get to explore a giant city of stone?
 You’ll make photos and memories unlike anywhere else in the world.
-Those “streets” are prime Instagram material.

 But if you need a little more convincing, there’s a whole lot more to see and experience.
 It’s a veritable Garden of Eden with wildflowers, dozens of tree varieties and seemingly no end of lush ferns and greenery.
 Walk through the woods with the sunlight spilling through the canopy overhead and you’ll feel a million miles away from the rest of the world.

-Speaking of walking, the park is full of hiking opportunities, with eight trails catering to all levels of skill and experience.
+The park is full of hiking opportunities, with eight trails catering to all levels of skill and experience.
 Our pick?
 The Giant City Nature Trail.
 It takes you through the “streets,” the can’t-miss attraction of the park.
-Post Oak Trail is an easy walk, while Trillium Trail takes you over some impressive bluffs and past some floral beauty.
-Red Cedar Backpacking Trail offers the longest hike at 12 miles.

 With all this talk of rocks, you might be feeling the urge to climb.
 The park’s got you covered with two designated climbing and rappelling areas, including the sheer cliffs of formidably-named Devil’s Standtable.